 And on and on.

-The heart’s words are much different than the unconscious minds words.
+The heart’s words are much different than the words of the unconscious mind.
 The heart will see this situation in this relationship and begin to question itself first.
 What is happening within the heart is an opening to bring in more love in your spiritual integrity with your life’s relationships.
 The heart will ask itself questions like . . .

-- What is a good way to approach my partner with this conversation
+What is a good way to approach my partner in this conversation

-- Will love help me solve this by trusting my heart
+Will love to help me solve this by trusting my heart

 And your relationship begins to turn around into a more bonded one than you ever thought could exist.